barumau/pandunia/espanya/pandunia-espanya.md

 be bio mute - fermentar
 be boli - hervirse (ser cocida)
 be bum - explotar (estallar)
+be estaci - pararse (detenerse)
+be jene - nacer
 be loka - encontrarse (estar, situarse)
+be mata - morirse
+be shuru - comenzar (iniciarse, empezar)
+be suka - gustarse (disfrutar)
+be supra - sobrepasar
 be tele loka - teletransportarse
 be ting - pararse (detenerse)
 be turbe - molestar en